 Expert fees are by far the largest cost in medical malpractice cases.
 An initial review by a non-specialist physician for purposes of obtaining a certificate of merit will cost a thousand dollars at least, often more, while a full review and expert report (not including trial testimony) will cost at least $10,000, usually much more.
 In complicated cases involving specialist physicians or multiple experts, expert fees alone will easily exceed $50,000 and can, in a single malpractice case, exceed $200,000.

 The certificate of merit thus operates as a tax: if you want to file a medical malpractice suit, you will have to spend several thousand dollars before you can even start the process.
 The expert qualifications, in turn, removes from the potential pool a number of less qualified – and thus less expensive – experts.

-For a well capitalized firm like The Beasley Firm with multiple established medical malpractice attorneys and a focus on trial, the effect of these two provisions is minor.
+For a well capitalized firm with multiple established medical malpractice attorneys and a focus on trial, the effect of these two provisions is minor.
 Even without MCARE, all of our cases are reviewed extensively prior to agreeing to representation and filing suit, including through the use of outside expert physicians as consultants.
 Moreover, as a matter of pure trial advocacy, we seek out highly qualified experts, more than qualified under MCARE’s guidelines, because they are more effective in litigation and more credible at trial.